· Originally published April 20, 2024

 Vernal Falls in Spring | Yosemite National Park (Shutterstock/Dancestrokes)

-Regardless of what airport suits your trip plans, be sure you get a rental car with all-wheel drive or four-wheel drive.
+Whichever airport you choose, get a rental with all-wheel or four-wheel drive.
 You’ll appreciate it in the mountain summers and need it in the winters.

 When Is the Best Time for a Sequoia to Yosemite Road Trip?